• Skip to primary navigation

 None more so than the beautiful country of Honduras.

-Many who backpack through central America (including me) at some point have asked themselves: is Honduras safe?
+Many who backpack through Central America (including me) at some point have asked themselves: wether Honduras is safe for tourists or not.

 Traveling to Honduras